 What happens if there is a problem or if something goes wrong?
 If you have a concern about any aspect of this study, you should ask to speak with the research team who will do their best to answer your questions.
 Their contact details are given at the end of the document.
 If you remain unhappy and wish to complain formally, you can do this by contacting the research team or you may contact the University of Oxford Clinical Trials and Research Governance (CTRG) office on 01865 616480 or the head of CTRG on email at ctrg@admin.ox.ac.uk.
-The University of Oxford has arrangements in place in the unlikely event that harm arises to you from taking part in this research study.
+The University of Oxford Clinical Trials and Research Governance (CTRG) office on a strangements in place in the unlikely event that harm arises to you from taking part in this research study.